Serranía El Pinche, Colombia

 * The Sidewalk is a category of territorial division of the rurality of the municipalities, institutionalized in Colombia, and that is considered as a unit of rural planning, made up of several peasant families and their plots.
 The sidewalks are governed by the community action boards that, in Colombia, are civic, social and community organizations of social management, non-profit, of a solidarity nature, with legal personality and their own patrimony, voluntarily integrated by the residents of a place that join efforts and resources to seek an integral, sustainable and sustainable development based on the exercise of participatory democracy.

-This case study was originally published by UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) on 09/22.
+This case study was originally published by UNEP-WCMC in September 2022.
 The content was provided by the custodians of this ICCA.
-ICCA is self-declared and has gone through a peer review process to verify its status.
+The ICCA has been self-declared and has been through a peer-review process to verify its status.
 More details on this process can be found here.
-The content of this website does not necessarily reflect the views or policies of the United Nations Environment Program or WCMC.
+The contents of this website do not necessarily reflect the views or policies of UN Environment Programme or WCMC.